-Organizations must have procedures in place to share the results of informal, in-person communication with other stakeholders as appropriate.
+Organizations must have procedures to share the results of informal, in-person communication with other stakeholders as appropriate.

 It’s a good idea to document or write all formal communications to make sure that they reach all employees.

-Communication is never disruptive when it is done in the right channel and structure.
+Communication is never disruptive when done in the right channel and structure.

 To prevent silos between teams and between in-office and remote employees, employers should encourage their employees to communicate as much as possible.